You want smart political talk without the meltdowns?

 You know, that's the thing that's going to be interesting to watch and see if there's bandwidth for that, because we haven't really heard much about impeachment and these investigations since about the middle of September.

-We had the fight over funding the government, trying to keep the government uh funded uh, you know, late September, and then we got right into the speaker's race.
+We had the fight over funding the government, trying to keep the government funded late September, and then we got right into the speaker's race.

 And this is exactly what Kevin McCarthy said.

-He said if we uh, you know, you know, have a government shutdown, or or if they throw out the speaker, which is what they did, that's going to sidetrack all these investigations.
+He said, if we have a government shutdown or if they throw out the speaker, which is what they did, that's going to sidetrack all these investigations.

-Now they've been working a little bit behind the scenes, but it has not gotten the news oxygen uh that uh they had hoped.
+Now, they've been working a little bit behind the scenes, but it has not gotten the news oxygen that they had hoped.

 And this is where you have Republicans being divided.